KiteEdge - Portfolio Intelligence Platform

 ├── analytics_engine/ # Python FastAPI - indicators, risk, forecasts

-├── data_pipeline/ # Python Kafka consumers - candles, alerts
+├── data_pipeline/ # Kafka consumers + nightly schedulers

-├── dashboard/ # React SPA - 8-page interactive dashboard
+├── dashboard/ # React SPA - interactive dashboard

 # Monte Carlo VaR - 10,000 GBM simulations